 - Erik Dominguez will be working with Art on the Prairie in Perry, Iowa (Population 7,700).
 Erik is an immigrant who grew up between two cultures and mixed messages, which fueled him to learn and share the tools to overcome those obstacles.
 For nearly 25 years, his team-oriented teaching style has centered around shared experiences, a philosophy that everyone has a unique story, and a belief that everyone can share their minds and hearts through powerful presentations.

 - Ana Velazquez will be working with The Honeywell Foundation in Wabash, Indiana (Population 10,600).
 Ana is a Mexican American director and teaching artist in her native Chicago.
 Her directing experience is deeply tied to new play development and is often in collaboration with playwrights exploring underrepresented stories.
 Ana received her BA in Theatre from the University of Illinois at Chicago.
-She is a Playmakers Laboratory company member, a teaching artist at Goodman Theatre for Disney Musicals in Schools and for Playbuild Youth Intensive program and is the former Associate Director for the Chicago August Wilson Monologue Competition.
+She is a Playmakers Laboratory company member.
+Her teaching artist experience includes Disney Musicals in Schools and Playbuild Youth Intensive Program with Goodman Theatre; Timeline South Living History Program with Timeline Theatre and Young Playwrights Festival with Pegasus Theatre.
+She proudly served as the Associate Director for the Chicago August Wilson Monologue Competition.

 We the Many artist Alex Barreto Hathaway in 2019 leading a first-time Open Eye Puppet Theater puppetry crash-course to help re-design and re-script the Puerto Rican Classic: Las Adventuras de Juan Bobo.